jillesvangurp/jsonj/README.md

 ```

 ## Parsing and serialization

-- A thread safe `JsonParser` class is provided based on jackson's streaming parser.
+- A thread safe `JsonParser` class is provided that uses jackson's streaming parser.
-- You can serialize using `toString()` or `prettyPrint()` on any JsonElement, or you can use the `JsonSerializer` class directly.
+- You can serialize using `toString()` or `prettyPrint()` or `serialize()` on any JsonElement, or you can use the `JsonSerializer` class directly.

+## Java 8

+Java 8 added lambda functions and the streaming API.
+While 1.x already works fine with this due to the fact that JsonJ fully supports the Collections framework, 2.0 adds several convenient  methods that make this more user friendly.
+You can call streamObjects on arrays, which allows you to process json arrays of json objects.
+There is a new JsonjCollectors class that provides collectors for JsonArray and JsonSet that are capable of collecting Objects of any type supported by fromObject into JsonSet or JsonArray.
+Likewise both these classes have a new constructor that takes a stream.

 ## JRuby integration